navanchauhan/navanchauhan.github.io/Content/posts/2019-12-08-Image-Classifier-Tensorflow.md

 ---
 date: 2019-12-08 14:16
 description: Tutorial on creating an image classifier model using TensorFlow which detects malaria
-tags: Tutorial, Tensorflow, Colab, AI
+tags: Tutorial, TensorFlow, Colab, AI
 ---

 # Creating a Custom Image Classifier using Tensorflow 2.x and Keras for Detecting Malaria